Meituan-AutoML/VisionLLaMA/Detection.md

 ## Acknowledgement

-Our code is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [Twins](https://github.com/Meituan-AutoML/Twins) thanks for their great work.
+Our code is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [Twins](https://github.com/Meituan-AutoML/Twins).
+Thanks for their great work.
+Specifically, we start from  [this commit id](https://github.com/open-mmlab/mmdetection/commit/44ebd17b145c2372c4b700bfb9cb20dbd28ab64a).